jamesbconner/TableSleuth/docs/product_specification.md

    - Snapshot history
    - File level details (data files and delete files)
    - Basic merge on read impact metrics
-3. Integrate with a GizmoSQL DuckDB server running in Docker for column level profiling of snapshot data.
+3. Integrate with a GizmoSQL DuckDB server running in Docker for:
+   - Column level profiling of snapshot data
+   - Performance profiling to measure merge-on-read query overhead
 4. Abstract the profiling engine so that a different backend such as PySpark can be substituted in a future MVP without changing the TUI.

 ## 3. Non goals for MVP v1